Or the general definition is:

 A small amount of energy may also emerge in the form of X-rays.
 Generally, products of nuclear reactions may have different atomic numbers, and thus the configuration of their electron shells is different in comparison with reactants.
 As the electrons rearrange themselves and drop to lower energy levels, internal transition X-rays (X-rays with precisely defined emission lines) may be emitted.

 In general, nuclear fission results in the release of enormous quantities of energy.
 The amount of energy depends strongly on the nucleus to be fissioned and also depends strongly on the kinetic energy of an incident neutron.
 It is necessary to identify the individual components of this energy precisely to calculate the power of a reactor.
 At first, it is important to distinguish between the total energy released and the energy that can be recovered in a reactor.

 The total energy released in fission can be calculated from binding energies of the initial target nucleus to be fissioned and binding energies of fission products.
 But not all the total energy can be recovered in a reactor.
 For example, about 10 MeV is released in the form of neutrinos (in fact, antineutrinos).
 Since the neutrinos are weakly interacting (with an extremely low cross-section of any interaction), they do not contribute to the energy that can be recovered in a reactor.

 Energy Conservation in Beta Decay – Discovery of the Neutrino

-Beta decay (β-decay) is a type of radioactive decay in which a beta particle, and a respective neutrino are emitted from an atomic nucleus.
-Beta radiation consist of beta particles that are high-energy, high-speed electrons or positrons are emitted during beta decay.
-By beta decay emission, a neutron is transformed into a proton by the emission of an electron, or conversely a proton is converted into a neutron by emission of a positron, thus changing the nuclide type.
+Beta-decay (β-decay) is a radioactive decay in which a beta particle and a respective neutrino are emitted from an atomic nucleus.
+Beta radiation consists of high-energy beta particles.
+High-speed electrons or positrons are emitted during beta decay.
+By beta decay emission, a neutron is transformed into a proton by the emission of an electron.
+Conversely, a proton is converted into a neutron by the emission of a positron, thus changing the nuclide type.

 Discovery of the Neutrino